 On 26 April 1976 the first boatload of refugees fleeing Vietnam sailed into Darwin Harbour, heralding a series of arrivals over the next few years.

-The vast majority of refugees from Vietnam, however, arrived in Australia by plane after selection by Australian officials in refugee camps established throughout South-East Asia.
+The vast majority of refugees from Vietnam arrived by plane after selection by Australian officials in refugee camps established throughout South-East Asia.

 Since 1976 Australia has become home to a thriving Vietnamese community.
-In 2011 the national census showed that 185,000 people in Australia were born in Vietnam.
+The 2016 national census showed that 219,357 people in Australia were born in Vietnam.

 Lam Binh’s greeting to immigration officials on 26 April 1976, when they boarded his boat in Darwin Harbour: 1